Last updated June 15, 2023.

 New Relic follows "privacy by design" principles as described here: https://docs.newrelic.com/docs/security/security-privacy/data-privacy/data-privacy-new-relic/.

-New Relic’s policies and procedures cover industry-recognized security domains such as Endpoint Protection; Portable Media Security; Mobile Device Security; Wireless Security; Configuration Management; Vulnerability Management; Network Protection; Transmission Protection; Password Management; Access Control, Audit Logging & Monitoring; Education, Training, and Awareness; Third Party Assurance; Incident Management; Business Continuity and Disaster Recover; Risk Management; Data Protection & Privacy; and Service Management Systems.
+New Relic’s policies and procedures cover industry-recognized security domains such as Endpoint Protection; Portable Media Security; Mobile Device Security; Wireless Security; Configuration Management; Vulnerability Management; Network Protection; Transmission Protection; Password Management; Access Control, Audit Logging & Monitoring; Education, Training, and Awareness; Third Party Assurance; Incident Management; Business Continuity and Disaster Recovery; Risk Management; Data Protection & Privacy; and Service Management Systems.

 New Relic audits its Services against industry standards as described at https://docs.newrelic.com/docs/security/security-privacy/compliance/regulatory-audits-new-relic-services/.

 - New Relic's log management capabilities obfuscate numbers that match known patterns, such as bank card and social security numbers as described in our log management security documentation.
+Customers that meet certain requirements can obfuscate their data as described here.

 - New Relic honors requests to delete personal data in accordance with applicable privacy laws.
 Please see https://docs.newrelic.com/docs/security/security-privacy/data-privacy/data-privacy-new-relic/.

 - Customers may use New Relic's APIs to query data, such as NerdGraph described here, and New Relic Services to export the data to other cloud providers.
+Customers that meet certain requirements can export their data as described here and here.

 Category of Customer